CHRIS STRATTON, RIGHT HANDED PITCHER

 Stratton had a strong debut, apart from some control problems.
 His season was cut short, though, when he was hit in the head by a line drive in mid-August.
 Baseball America rated him the Giants’ third-best prospect after the season.

-The Giants sent Stratton, which wasn’t a very high level for a first-round draft pick.
+The Giants sent Stratton to low A, which wasn’t a very high level for a first-round draft pick.
 He pitched well there, but didn’t dominate the way you’d want to see.
 BA still rated him 3rd in the Giants’ system.

 Stratton spent most of the season in the offense-happy California League.
 Considering the realities of pitching there, his performance wasn’t terrible, but it wasn’t especially good for a first-round pick in his second full season.
 BA dropped his ranking to 12th in the system.